 Sanctuary Opening Hours

-From dawn until dusk, except for the monsoon season (June to October).
+From dawn until dusk, except during the monsoon.

 Entry Fees and Charges

 Entry into the sanctuary is charged per vehicle of up to five people.
 During the week, from Monday to Friday, the rate is 600 rupees for Indians and 2,600 rupees for foreigners.
 It increases by 25% on Saturdays and Sundays.
 It's necessary for a sanctuary guide to accompany visitors on safaris.